 They are to be found in 42 cities.
-You can get all relevant information on their pretty informative website – also in English.
+You can get all the relevant information on their pretty informative website – also in English.

-The same way works car sharing that is getting very popular in all larger cities.
+In the same way works car sharing that is getting very popular in all larger cities.

 If you spot a car, you can rent it via chip or app right away.
-Alternatively, one can search online or via a smartphone app for the next available vehicle.
+Alternatively, you can search online or via a smartphone app for the next available vehicle.
 Short-Term reservation guarantees availability.

 So if you are keen to drive a Mercedes Benz in Germany, here’s your chance.

 Obviously, you can also rent E-Scooters.
 Choose between the traditional ones with the Italo-feel to them and those newer ones that you are standing on.

 Of course, it’s very comfortable just calling a cab and getting from A to B. Comfy – yes, but also pretty expensive, more expensive than in many other European cities.

 However, recently, the car-sharing service MOIA was introduced by Volkswagen first in Hannover – the company’s second home – and eventually in Hamburg.
 I’m positive that they will expand.
 Therefore, make sure to check their website to see if they already reached other cities.

 Basically, they work like a Latin American colectivo, only that the vehicles are brand new and spacious.
 You book your trip through an app and then travel together with other passengers going in the same direction.
 It’s much faster than the subway or a bus and much cheaper than a taxi cab.